marrlab/DomainLab/paper.md

 The user can mix and match different combinations of the individual components and evaluate the impact on generalization performance.

-Additionally, thanks to the modularized design of DomainLab, domain generalization methods like causal domain generalization and probabilistic methods [@ilse2020diva], [@mahajan2021domain], [@sun2021hierarchical], which do not exist in other existing solutions (possibly due to software design limitations), have been implemented, can be easily integrated with adversarial methods [@levi2021domain], [@ganin2016domain], [@akuzawa2020adversarial], self-supervised learning [@carlucci2019domain] and other training paradigms [@rame2022fishr].
+Additionally, thanks to the modularized design of DomainLab, domain generalization methods like causal domain generalization and probabilistic methods [@ilse2020diva], [@mahajan2021domain], [@sun2021hierarchical], which do not exist in other existing solutions (possibly due to software design Can the results be ascribed to a more appropriate neural network architecture?
+Is the performance impacted by the protocol used to estimate the generalization performance, e.g., the dataset split?
+Does the model benefit from a specific loss function, e.g., because it offers a better regularization to the training of the neural network?limitations), have been implemented, can be easily integrated with adversarial methods [@levi2021domain], [@ganin2016domain], [@akuzawa2020adversarial], self-supervised learning [@carlucci2019domain] and other training paradigms [@rame2022fishr].

 DomainLab currently supports the PyTorch backend.